Airy59/OntoJSON/README.md

 #### Multiple Ontology Transformation (Composite Creation)

-When transforming multiple ontologies, OntoJSON automatically creates a composite ontology:
+When transforming multiple ontologies, OntoJSON automatically creates a composite ontology that can be persisted:

 ```python
 from owl2jsonschema import TransformationEngine, TransformationConfig, OntologyParser